Queensland Health is suing a retired nurse over long service leave it says she was not entitled to take.

 Shortly before retiring in 2017, her employer told to take her accrued long service leave.

-However, soon after returning to work, Queensland Health ordered to pay back $40,000.
+However, soon after returning to work, Queensland Health ordered her to pay back $40,000.

 “I had been offered six months of long service leave to finish as I left Queensland Health,” she said.